 This lab is comprised of two adjoining spaces: the open Digitization Lab and the Secure Digital Analysis room.
 The open Lab provides large format flatbed, high speed, transparency-capable, and sheet-fed scanners for textual documents (bound, loose-leaf, manuscript, etc.), photographs, negatives, and small to medium three-dimensional objects.
 The Secure Digital Analysis room is primarily for the digitization and analysis of audio and video.
 See a list of the labs' hardware and software and instructions on how to use the equipment and software located in the labs.

 - Self-service, walk-in according to Wells Library East Tower hours of operation

 Staffed by trained technicians:

-- Monday through Friday, 10 am to 4 pm
+- Monday through Friday, 10 am to 4 pm (Fall and Spring semesters)

 - If you think the IU Libraries would be interested in partnering with your digitization project, or if you are interested in learning more about our digitization services, please contact Kara Alexander, Digital Media Specialist, Digital Collections Services.